papagamedev/papagamedev.github.io/content/en/projects/jpacman/2016-09-04-project-jpacman-4-first-signs-life.md

 **JPacman was showing some signs of life again.**

-{% include image url="jpacman_alive.png" caption="Although the game window looked completely black, you could read “Menu setup” on the console, indicating that the Menu module was initialized after finishing the game Intro." %}
+{{< image url="jpacman_alive.png" caption="Although the game window looked completely black, you could read “Menu setup” on the console, indicating that the Menu module was initialized after finishing the game Intro." >}}

 *Have you been through a similar experience?
 Have you ported code that worked with DirectX to a more modern engine such as Cocos2d -x?
 Did you have similar issues?*